How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Framework

 where $M(x, p)$ is the network mask prediction, $k$ is the epoch number, $\alpha$ is a positive real factor, and $CRF$ is the Conditional Random Fields (CRF) \citep{krahenbuhl2011efficient}.

 We use $L_\beta= 1 - F_\beta$ as an \emph{image-level loss} function w.r.t. each training example $x$.
-F-score ($F_\beta$ ) is the harmonic mean of precision and recall of the prediction output of pixel $p$ over image $x$ w.r.t. the pseudo-labels, that use a positive real factor $\beta$ as follows:
+F-score ($F_\beta$ ) is the harmonic mean of precision and recall of the prediction output of pixel $p$ on image $x$ w.r.t. the pseudo-labels, which use a positive real factor $\beta$ as follows:

 The network is retrained until the MVA reaches a stable state, as shown in the middle panel of \cref{fig:1}.
 By doing so, the quality of pseudo-labels is improved over time.